FAQ: Frequently Asked Questions

 way at once, the resulting rockslide would be approximately 1/6 the size

 of the original Frank Slide and would fall along the eastern edge of

 the original slide.
 It’s likely that a rockslide of that size would cover

-approximately 12 homes in the valley below and would reach the rail line
+approximately a dozen homes in the valley below and would reach the rail line.

 any major rockslide from Turtle Mountain is not likely to occur anytime

 soon if the mountain continues to move at its current slow, turtle-like